Elliptically Distributed Lozenge Tilings of a Hexagon: The model

-With \eqref{canonical-edges} in mind we have a (local) map $\R^2 \to \E^2$ (where $\E^2$ is isomorphic to the subvariety of $\E^3$ with coordinates $(\tu_1,\tu_2,\tu_3)$ and relation $\prod \tu_i = 1$) which embeds our hexagon in $\E^2$:
+With \eqref{canonical-edges} in mind we have a (local) map $\R^2 \to \E^2$, where $\E^2$ is isomorphic to the subvariety of $\E^3$ with coordinates $(\tu_1,\tu_2,\tu_3)$ and relation $\prod \tu_i = 1$, which embeds our hexagon in $\E^2$

-Note that $\E^2$ is the square of a real elliptic curve if parameters are chosen so that the weight ratio (of full to empty $1 \times 1 \times 1$ box) is real positive.
-Hence as $\E$ is homeomorphic to a circle or a disjoint union of two circles, the above embeds our hexagon in a 2-dimensional real torus (base field = $\R$).
+Note that $\E^2$ is the square of a real elliptic curve if parameters are chosen so that the weight ratio (of full to empty unit boxes) is real positive.
+Hence as $\E$ is homeomorphic to a circle or a~disjoint union of two circles, the above embeds our hexagon in a two-dimensional real torus.